 In general, social media sources can be problematic as it can be difficult to track a social media post to its source, and major social media companies have demonstrated a tendency to prioritise paid messaging and commercial interests over a commitment to truth.

-If you are a current student and need any help at all seeking authenticated research materials, don’t hesitate to get in touch with one of your Student Advisers on 1300 110 918.
+If you are a current student and need any help at all seeking authenticated research materials, don’t hesitate to get in touch with one of your Student Advisors on 1300 110 918.